 Overall employment of schoolteachers is expected to increase faster than the average for all occupations.
 Projected employment growth varies among individual teaching occupations.
 Job openings for all teachers are expected to increase as many teachers reach retirement age.
 Employment of special education teachers is expected to increase much faster than the average for all occupations due to legislation emphasizing training and employment for individuals with disabilities; technological advances resulting in more survivors of accidents and illnesses; and growing public interest in individuals with special needs.
 Employment is distributed geographically with population shifts.

-Program Application RequirementsStatement/Letter of Intent
+Program Application RequirementsStatement of Purpose

 Fall DeadlineJuly 15